Tā mātou mahi

 The Pipeline at a glance

-The December 2024 Pipeline update1 included $107.9 billion of projects underway and in planning which were reported as funded, part funded, or with a funding source confirmed.
-This project value represents an increase of $8.1 billion relative to the September 2024 Pipeline update, which included $99.8 billion of projects with the same funding status.
+The June 2025 Pipeline1 update included $125.1 billion of initiatives underway and in planning which were reported as funded, part funded, or with a funding source confirmed.
+This value represents an increase of $13.5 billion relative to the March 2025 Pipeline update, which included $111.6 billion of initiatives with the same funding status.

-To inform the Plan and decision-making across the system, it’s crucial that the information in the Pipeline represents a complete picture of regional and sectoral infrastructure investment activity, across the project lifecycle.
+To continue informing the Plan and infrastructure decision-making across the system it’s crucial the Pipeline progresses toward a complete picture of regional and sectoral infrastructure investment activity across project lifecycle stages.

 Download this snapshot